 IT contracts and working practices

-The recent landmark Dragonfly Consultancy IR35 case showed not only that the working practices of the contractor involved did not reflect the wording of his contract, but also that the two contracts in the case (one between the agency and client, the other between the agency and the contractor) did not mirror each other.
+The landmark Dragonfly Consultancy IR35 case showed not only that the working practices of the contractor involved did not reflect the wording of his contract, but also that the two contracts in the case (one between the agency and client, the other between the agency and the contractor) did not mirror each other.

-The Dragonfly case shows how there is no point having an ‘IR35 proof’ contract if the way you actually perform the role indicates that your working practices are more akin to those of an ’employee’.
+The Dragonfly case shows how there is no point in having an ‘IR35 proof’ contract if the way you actually perform the role indicates that your working practices are more akin to those of an ’employee’.

 IR35 Contract Review Tips

 - Although most agencies are IR35-aware, some may be unwilling to amend terms in their contracts if they are required.
-This illustrates why it is essential to use professionals to handle to negotiations on your behalf.
+This illustrates why it is essential to use professionals to handle negotiations on your behalf.

 - You can also have your past contracts reviewed to see if HMRC can claim back taxes from you by virtue of your previous contracts falling within the IR35 rules.

 - Always use a respected IR35 contract review specialist.
 Many contractor accountants offer free IR35 contract reviews – but are they employment status specialists?

 IR35 contract review services